crypto-org-chain/cronos-docs/docs/getting-started/cronos-node-best-practises.md

 ### db_backend
 - `goleveldb` (default) db: for low / medium level traffic use case.
 The reason being there can be some lock contention, especially with P2P.
 - `rocksdb` suited for a lot of use-cases, especially for high query load ~ few M / day.
 Has a better balance between rpc queries and p2p at high traffic.
+Note that`Rocksdb` however might have a slower startup time and requires a higher memory allocation.

 ### max_num_inbound_peers and max_num_outbound_peers
 - `max_num_inbound_peers` For node providers the number of inbound peers can be set to a higher value for example 50.